MastooraTurkmen/Quizzical-app/README.md

+# Quizzical App

+Quizzical is a simple quiz app that lets you select alternatives and then gives you a score.
+It's built with functional React components.
+There are lots of questions from every subject with lots of amazing answers.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.